Register a Food Business

 If you are planning to start a food business, you must register your premises at least 28 days before opening or producing food.
-This applies to most types of food business, including catering businesses run from home, and mobile or temporary premises such as stalls and vans.
+This applies to most types of food business, including catering businesses run from home, mobile or temporary premises such as stalls and vans and those operating online or by distance selling.
 Failing to register can result in legal action being taken against you.

 You can register your food business via the online food registration form on the Food Standards Agency’s website.
 If you use two or more premises you will need to register all of them.
-If food premises are to be used by several catering businesses (for example a village hall or conference centre) the person who allows the premises to be used for this purpose is responsible for registering them.
+If food premises are to be used by several catering businesses (for example a village hall or conference centre) each of the organisations using the building for their food businesses need to register with the local authority.